 - Copies of your medical records and bills resulting from the accident

-If our Morris Bart attorney confirms the validity of your case, and you agree to hire them, our legal team will work to thoroughly investigate your accident.
+If the attorney confirms the validity of your case, and you agree to hire them, your legal team will work to thoroughly investigate your accident.
 The results of that investigation will determine and prove fault to aid in getting you the proper compensation.

 Dealing with Insurance Companies

 In addition, let your lawyer handle the insurance companies.
-If someone from an insurance company contacts you directly, refrain from talking with them.
+If someone from the responsible parties’ insurance company contacts you directly, refrain from talking with them.
 Tell them to contact your attorney.
+This is essential to your case because any statement made could cost you thousands of dollars.
+The at-fault parties’ liability insurance provider could purposefully use your words against you to reduce the value of your semi-truck accident settlement.

 For a free legal consultation, call (800) 537-8185